What Is a Cacao Ceremony?

 What to Expect from your Cacao Facilitator

 A Cacao facilitator’s job is to create a safe container for expression.
 Facilitators are sometimes called “guides” because throughout the ceremony, they will lead you through an experience that includes mindfulness practices known to support emotional connection, presence, and community connection.
-You can expect that your facilitator has been working with Cacao for some time and is in mentorship with someone more deeply connected to it than themselves.
+You can expect that your facilitator has been working with cacao for some time, is in mentorship, or has experience in learning the vast world of ceremonial cacao—its physical benefits, history, and its uses in traditional rituals and ceremonies.
+They should be well-rounded in their knowledge of guiding safe containers of alternative or holistic healing.
 While it is recommended, not all facilitators are trauma informed.
 This means that you should research your facilitator, the lineage they come from, and their teaching styles to decide if they are right for you.
-Cacao and Cacao ceremonies are an inclusive practice.
-If at any point your facilitator or the community makes you feel unsafe, unseen or unheard speak up or step away.
+Cacao and cacao ceremonies are an inclusive practice.
+If at any point your facilitator or the community makes you feel unsafe, unseen, or unheard, speak up or step away.

 How Do I Integrate My Experience?